Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Discussion

 \section{Discussion}

 The characterisation of the sOMS model confirmed the sigma sizes proposed in~\cite{clerico2024retina}.
 However, the model exhibits a comparable mean MFR and mean ISI even with $\sigma_{c}=2$.
 Additionally, the mean MFR indicates increased activity for a larger kernel size ($s=32$), while maintaining a similar mean ISI.
 This suggests comparable performance and allows us to exclude the use of larger kernel sizes, as they result in higher MFR.
 The system performs qualitatively well across various scenarios with diverse spatial frequencies, confirming the model's scale invariance.
 The characterisation also demonstrates that the model does not completely suppress activity in the \textit{Eye Only} condition but effectively performs object motion segmentation, enhancing motion contrast in all \textit{Eye+Object} cases where the foreground speed is greater than the background speed ($s_{F} > s_{B}$).
-From an active vision perspective, this highlights the necessity of small corrective movements, such as fixational eye movements, to effectively segment motion in the scene and detect the next point of interest, an aspect found to be essential for attentional shifts~\cite{gu2024microsaccades}.